Satisfactory Academic Progress

 Accountable Deans

-• Associate Dean for Curriculum and Associate Dean for Competency Assessment and Professional Standards
+• Associate Dean for Curriculum and Associate Dean for Assessment, Improvement, and Accreditation.

 Bylaws